 A report commissioned by Drinkaware found that 95% of Junior Cert students learn more about alcohol from their parents than any other source.
-The Behaviour & Attitudes(1) research, conducted with 200 Junior Cert students from across Ireland, revealed that 56% feel that they are limited in their knowledge of alcohol use.
-This research also shows that 9 out of 10 Junior Cert students want to learn how to stay safe and alcohol-free.
+The research, carried by Behaviour & Attitudes, was conducted with 200 Junior Cert students from across Ireland and revealed that 56% feel that they are limited in their knowledge of alcohol use.
+This research also found that 9 out of 10 Junior Cert students want to learn how to stay safe and alcohol-free.

 Ms Yvonne Rossiter, Interim Chief Executive Officer of Drinkaware said:

 “These results are a fantastic achievement and of course, should be celebrated.
 However we are talking about young people who are about 15 years old.
 This is simply too young to be drinking alcohol and the harms associated with drinking from such a young age cannot be underestimated.
 The post-exam celebrations do not have to be synonymous with the now expected reports about drunken teenagers spilling out of underage discos across the country.
 We simply should not accept that the two go hand in hand.
 Far from it, young people are telling us that they are looking for alternatives to alcohol and now it’s time we listened to them and gave them the kind of practical knowledge and advice they can apply to stay safe and be healthy.”